leouieda/website/contact/index.md

     <br>
     School of Ocean and Earth Science and Technology (SOEST)
     <br>
-    University of Hawaii at Manoa
+    University of Hawai'i at Mānoa
     <br>
     POST Building Suite 821
     <br>